bmeurant/technical-docs/software-architecture/architectural-styles/microkernel.md

 ---
 # Microkernel Architecture

-The **Microkernel** architecture, also known as the **Plug-in architecture**, is a software design pattern that separates a small, core functionality from extended functionalities, known as plug-ins.
+The **Microkernel** architecture, also known as the **Plug-in architecture**, is a software [[software-architecture/architectural-styles/|architectural style]] that separates a small, core functionality from extended functionalities, known as plug-ins.
 The microkernel only manages essential functions, while plug-ins add specific features.

 ***